insightsengineering/teal/vignettes/teal_migration.md

 Here we modify the code evaluation to store the summary output in a variable `fit_summary` that is then returned.

-We also add a title named `Plot` to the reporter using the `teal_card` function as the next code evaluation generates a plot (in the decorators logic).
+We also add a header named `Plot` to the report card using the `teal_card` function as the next code evaluation generates a plot (in the decorators logic).

 ```diff
 @@ srv_a_regression <- function(id,